 Va.
-Senate committee strikes 'assault weapons' bill, advances other proposed gun laws
+Senate committee strikes ‘assault weapons’ bill, advances other proposed gun laws

 "The pieces of legislation that we're offering is to keep guns out of prohibitive hands," said Gov. Northam.
 "It's very simple.
 They're constitutional and they support the Second Amendment."

-Special hearings on the topic of becoming Second Amendment Sanctuaries have drawn thousands of peoples in localities across the commonwealth, including a href="https://www.whsv.com/content/news/Hearing-set-to-begin-as-Augusta-County-considers-becoming-a-2nd-Amendment-sanctuary-565802181.html" target="_blank">Augusta County, Rockingham County, Page County, and Shenandoah County.
+Special hearings on the topic of becoming Second Amendment Sanctuaries have drawn thousands of peoples in localities across the commonwealth, including Augusta County, Rockingham County, Page County, and Shenandoah County.

 None of the Shenandoah Valley cities – Harrisonburg, Staunton, and Waynesboro – have yet voted on the topic, but they may change soon.